leuas/Vrdndi/README.md

 **Step 2**: Install pytorch for your GPU

-Go to [Pytorch Get Started](https://pytorch.org/get-started/locally/), selelct the version that matches your hardware, and install it.
+Go to [Pytorch Get Started](https://pytorch.org/get-started/locally/), select the version that matches your hardware, and install it.

 For example:
 ```bash
 pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu128
 ```

 **Step 3**: Install the package.
-Since you may need to adjust model hyperparameters , we recommend installing it in editbale mode.
+Since you may need to adjust model hyperparameters , we recommend installing it in editable mode.

 ```bash
 pip install -e .